Tag Archives: family portraiture

 Episode #3 of Flirting with Film: “Underexpose for Grain Effects.”
 I shoot a roll of Kodak Portra 800 in low-light conditions in order to maximize on grain.
 Make sure to subscribe to my channel so you can be updated when new videos come out.
 Above: Notice the thin area of this negative (shadow).
 Although there […]

 Traditional portrait lighting is the foundation of all good portraiture.
 This is something I stress in several of my eBooks, and in this post, I’ll describe the five basic lighting patterns and include a video for reference.
 I hope you find it useful.
-The five lighting patterns are listed here: Short Lighting: good for most […]
+The five lighting patterns are listed here: Short Lighting: good for […]

 I like to work without unnecessary complications.
 If there’s beautiful natural light available, and it meets my needs for a certain look, then I’m not going to introduce flash, or extra reflectors and flags for that matter.
 I say, if the light’s there, and it works, then use it as-is.
 The trick is to know […]